 “New coworking spaces are opening and old ones are closing all the time.
 It’s not easy to keep up,” said Melissa Mesku, creator of the NYC coworking map and founding editor of New Worker Magazine.
 “I can see why there wasn’t yet a comprehensive list, let alone a map – it’s a lot to maintain.
 But we’re in a good position to take it on because we’re already deeply embedded in the coworking world here,” Mesku said.
 The magazine is based in New York City and focuses on the future of work and the global coworking movement.

-The map features an unbiased alphabetical listing of every coworking space and shared workspace in New York City’s five boroughs, Long Island, New Jersey and Westchester.
+The map features an unbiased randomized listing of every coworking space and shared workspace in New York City’s five boroughs (Manhattan, Brooklyn, The Bronx, Queens, and Staten Island) and Long Island, New Jersey and Westchester.
 The data – 123 workspace locations and counting – is available open source for non-commercial use.

 Mesku is also the New York City coordinator for Open Coworking’s global map of coworking spaces.
 In beta, Open Coworking’s map relies on city coordinators to maintain updated listings.